serailaction/serailaction.github.io/_posts/2016-03-05-Clarity-over-ticket-refunds.md

 - "unable to travel through illness for a minimum of four continuous unbroken weeks." - and a refund of half the weekly cost during that time

-So I was resigned to getting around £100 back
+So I was resigned to getting around £100 back - I didn't need the ticket to run until March 11th as I was told to work from home, and if I went to the office only for a few days a week - so a season ticket was useless to me.

 ## The day before visiting the ticket office